CirroBuild/FrostiDocs/blog/2022-09-30-hacktoberfest-questdb.md

-To maintain a friendly environment for both maintainers and contributors, we put together extra recommendations to increase the chance that your pull requests get accepted:
+To maintain a friendly environment for both maintainers and contributors, we put together extra recommendations to increase the chance that your pull requests get merged:

 - Pay attention to `CONTRIBUTING.md` or any contribution guidelines available.
-- Start with existing issues instead of inventing new ones.
+- Start with existing issues rather than creating new ones.
 While new ideas are generally welcomed, they don't always fit the project roadmap.
 - Filter issues with `good first issues` or `help wanted` tags if you're new to the projects.
-- Avoid commenting on all the available issues but those you really plan to work on, so you can leave some opportunities to other contributors.
+- Avoid commenting on all the available issues but those you really plan to work on, to leave some opportunities to other contributors.
 - Our maintainers will review your pull requests, please make sure you address all the comments before asking for another review.